andydandy74/ClockworkForDynamo/README.md

 #State of migration#

 At least for a while, I will maintain two versions this package (one for Dynamo 0.6.3 and one for Dynamo 0.7.x).
 As soon as 0.7.x supports all (or most) of my 0.6.3 workflows, I will abandon the 0.6.3 branch.
 Migrating from 0.6.3, I also recategorized and renamed most of the nodes.
 These changes are documented in an [excel sheet](NodeList.xls) that contains a list of all nodes within the package.
 This list is colour-coded in order to reflect the state of each node:
-- Deprecated in 0.7.x (red)
+- GREEN: Works in 0.7.x
-- Still buggy in 0.7.x / needs review / not yet migrated (yellow)
+- YELLOW: Still buggy in 0.7.x / needs review / not yet migrated
-- Still buggy in 0.6.3 / needs review (purple)
+- PURPLE: Still buggy in 0.6.3 / needs review
+- RED: Deprecated in 0.7.x

 Note that nodes known to be buggy in the latest offical Dynamo release have not been included in the package.